The AI Noise Machine

 A surprising amount of my job running an AI consultancy begins before any implementation does.
 It begins with deprogramming.

 An executive sits across from me.
-Someone smart, very excited, and already carrying a set of beliefs about what AI will do for their business.
+They are already carrying a set of beliefs about what AI will do for their business.
 Those beliefs rarely come from direct experience.
-They come from conference stages, vendor decks, viral LinkedIn posts, and people who have become AI experts in a few weeks and now sell certainty for a living.
+They come from conference stages, vendor decks, viral social media posts, and from AI experts (according to their recently updated LinkedIn bios) who now sell silver bullets for a living.

-My job, before anything useful can happen, is to explain—carefully, and without condescension—that much of what they have been told is either technically false, wildly premature, or irrelevant to the actual constraints of their business.
+My job before anything useful can happen, is to explain without condescension that much of what they have been told is either technically false, wildly premature, or irrelevant to the actual constraints of their business.

-The noise therefore doesn't just waste time in meetings.
+The noise does more than waste time in meetings.
 It distorts the client relationship before the work even starts.
 It sets expectations reality cannot meet, then makes honest, bounded work look like a failure of imagination.
 The sensationalist wins the pitch.
 The pragmatist inherits the cleanup.

 AI hype inflates expectations and changes the order in which organisations think.
 Instead of starting with the problem, they start with the mythology.

-That is how the noise machine reproduces itself.
-It creates bad expectations, produces disappointing outcomes, and turns the disappointment into evidence that AI was never useful in the first place.
+That is how the noise machine alienates people.
+It creates bad expectations, produces disappointing outcomes, and turns those failures into evidence that AI was never useful in the first place.

 The mythology machine

 The project let a local AI agent run on a user's machine and automate personal tasks through tools like messaging apps.
-But the creators were clear about its limits.
-One maintainer warned in the documentation that if you could not use the command line, the project was too dangerous for you to run safely.
+The creators were explicit about its limits.
+One maintainer warned that if you could not use the command line, the project was too dangerous for you to run safely.

-Within days, the framework was being described online as an autonomous AI employee, evidence that AGI was near, or a system every enterprise needed to deploy immediately.
-None of those claims were true.
-A useful piece of engineering had been pushed through the social machinery and turned from a tool into a myth.
+Within a few hours, the framework was being described online as an autonomous AI employee, evidence that AGI was near, or a system every enterprise needed to deploy immediately.
+These claims were exaggerations at best.
+At worst, intentionally deceptive.
+A useful, bounded piece of engineering had been fed through the machinery and turned into myth.

 This is how the noise machine operates.
 A careful thinker publishes something bounded and useful.
 The opportunist swarm strips out the qualifications, amplifies the most dramatic interpretation, and feeds it into the cycle.
 Investors ask questions.
 CEOs summon their teams.
 The original work circulates in a form its creator barely recognises.